guidefari/here_hugo/content/posts/Patterns-of-Effective-Teams.md

 That’s where Near & Far coaching comes in, you have specialists that are embedded in the teams (**Near**), and those that aren't (**Far**).

-The specialists that are **near** are more involed in the day to day, and will spin back to the **far** specialists, sort of reporting back on what's happening.
+The specialists that are **near** are more involed in the day to day, and will spin back to the **far** specialists (the **mothership**, as Dan calls it), sort of reporting back on what's happening.

+The **mothership's** job is to stay current, learn stuff, and the specialists embedded in the team have the job of implementing those ideas from the **mothership**, with a secondary role of **coaching** the teams.

+# Warm Welcome
+Something we can all get started with right away.
+You only get one time to make a good first impression, and when someone joins a team, warm welcome is about making their joining as smooth as possible.
+Lay out the red carpet for them.

+Once you feel very welcome, you want to pay it forward.

+# Sieze the Day
+Lots of standups go kind of like this
+> Yesterday I did this, today I'm doing this, I haven't got any blockers.

+We've largely missed the point of standup.

+> Standup is a coordination exercise at the beginning of the day.

+The question to answer during standup
+> What is the best possible today we can have

+> Do you have any news that will make my day better or different?

+- *This section on standup is very thin notes, note to self to dive deeper into this*
+- *I remember [this article](https://www.martinfowler.com/articles/itsNotJustStandingUp.html) being a good read - worth a revisit*

+> You don't measure the workers, you measure the work items We're measuring the flow of work through the system.
+This is something [sigma](https://sigmadigital.io) leadership does really well, imo.

+# Hack day
+Not a Hackathon.
+But instead a day where we're not going to do the regular job.
+Hack day with a theme, for example:
+- Bug crushing day
+- Perf & throughput days